MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-for-power-bi.md

 Use this chart to help determine which type of license and subscription you need.
 Power BI Desktop is always free.
 Fabric offers a Fabric free license, a Fabric capacity trial, and paid Power BI license options (Pro and PPU).

 - A Microsoft Fabric free license gives you an opportunity to try all of the Fabric features available to free users.
 - A Fabric 60-day trial provides a trial capacity for you to create and work with all of the item types available in Fabric (including Power BI).
+- A Power BI Pro 60-day trial provides the paid features of Pro.
+You become the admin for the subscription and can add users and assign free licenses for Power BI and Fabric.

 To learn more about licenses and subscriptions, see [Licenses and subscriptions.](service-features-license-type.md)